1nikolas/rsync-deleted-files-archive/README.md

 Bash script for backup based on rsync with deleted file archive functionality

 ## Quickstart
-Download the script and read the comments in order to modify it to your likings.
+First of all make sure you have `jq` and `rsync` installed.
+Everything else should be pre-installed on any modern linux system.
+Then download the script and read the comments in order to modify it to your likings.
 To automate this you can use [systemd timers](https://wiki.archlinux.org/title/Systemd/Timers).

 ## Note
 This script hasn't been tested extensively and it's **not** that good at making sure nothing gets accidentally deleted.
 So use this at your own risk.
 If you find any bug, feel free to [open an issue](https://github.com/1nikolas/rsync-deleted-files-archive/issues).